Connect with others who understand.

 Best Deodorant After Lymph Node Removal or Mastectomy: How To Choose

-Medically reviewed by Hailey Pash, APN-BC
+Medically reviewed by Maybell Nieves, M.D.

 Your Underarms After Breast Cancer Surgery

-Some MyBCTeam members have shared that their underarm odor has become much more noticeable after lymph node removal or breast surgery.
-One member wrote, “I had a mastectomy four months ago and a lymph node dissection.
-Recently, I’ve had horrid axillary body odor, just from that side.
+Some MyBCTeam members have said that their underarm odor became more noticeable after lymph node removal or breast surgery.
+“I had a mastectomy four months ago and a lymph node dissection,” one member wrote.
+“Recently, I’ve had horrid axillary body odor, just from that side.
 Even after a shower, it’s still there.
 Has this happened to anyone else?”

-Recommendations for Best Deodorants From MyBCTeam Members
+Deodorant Recommendations From MyBCTeam Members

-“Is there a specific kind of deodorant to wear?
-Or can you just use any kind?
-I have been told different things and I would just like some input on the subject,” asked one member.
-Several others replied with their suggestions:
+“Is there a specific kind of deodorant to wear, or can you just use any kind?” one member asked.
+“I have been told different things, and I would just like some input on the subject.”
+Several members offered suggestions:

 • “I use Crystal deodorant that you can get at any Walgreens.”